What Is a Franklin Hearing?

 How a California Criminal Appeals Lawyer Can Help

-Spolin Law P.C. works with inmates and their families to prepare for a Franklin hearing.
-We use teamwork to develop a strong case to get you released earlier.
+Experienced appellate attorneys work with inmates and their families to prepare for a Franklin hearing.
+They use teamwork to develop a strong case to get you released earlier.

-If you meet the requirements for a Franklin hearing, it’s worthwhile to speak to a California criminal appeals lawyer who can evaluate your case to determine your eligibility and start the process.
-Spolin Law P.C. has an award-winning legal team that understands the law surrounding Franklin hearings.
-Law firm founder, Aaron Spolin, has helped countless clients file habeas corpus claims to advance their rights.
+If you meet the requirements for a Franklin hearing, it's worthwhile to speak to a California criminal appeals lawyer who can evaluate your case to determine your eligibility and start the process.
+Award-winning legal teams understand the law surrounding Franklin hearings.
+Experienced attorneys have helped countless clients file habeas corpus claims to advance their rights.

-To learn more about Franklin hearings and how the law firm of Spolin Law P.C. can assist in your case, call us at (310) 424-5816.
+To learn more about Franklin hearings and how qualified appellate counsel can assist in your case, contact SPCRC's Recommended California Lawyers.